pwwang/pipen/docs/configure-a-pipeline.md

 {
     "loglevel": "info",  // the log level
-    "logcolor": true,    // use colored log information "checkrun": true,    // check if the jobs are running (using runner.isRunning)
-	                     // If yes, skip submitting jobs, just wait
-						 // else submit the jobs anyway
-    "proc": {            // shared configuration of processes "forks": 10,
+    "logcolor": true,    // use colored log information "proc": {            // shared configuration of processes "forks": 10,
         "runner": "sge",